nyu-mll/multiNLI/README.md

 `PYTHONPATH=$PYTHONPATH:. python train_genre.py esim petModel-2 --genre travel --emb_train --test`

-With the `test` flag, the `train_mnli.py` script will also generate a CSV of predicitons for the unlabaled matched and mismatched test-sets.
+With the `test` flag, the `train_mnli.py` script will also generate a CSV of predictions for the unlabaled matched and mismatched test-sets.

 #### Results for unlabeled test sets,
-To get a CSV of predicted results for unlabeled test sets use `predicitons.py`.
+To get a CSV of predicted results for unlabeled test sets use `predictions.py`.
 This script requires the same flags as the training scripts.
 You must enter the `model_type` and `model_name`, and the path to the saved checkpoint and log files if they are different from the default (the default is set ot `../logs` for both paths).

 Here is a sample command,